nichsedge/digital-garden/content/Read/Goodreads/Sapiens A Brief History of Humankind.md

 ---
-title: "Sapiens: A Brief History of Humankind"
+title: 'Sapiens: A Brief History of Humankind'
-author: "Yuval Noah Harari"
+author: Yuval Noah Harari
-date: "2020/07/06"
+date: '2020-07-06'
+tags:
+- book
 ---

 # Sapiens: A Brief History of Humankind